ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 Before creating a GLB, create a health check for the GLB.

 1. In the Cloud Internet Services application, navigate to **Reliability** > **Global Load Balancer**, and at the bottom of the page, click **Create health check**.
-2. Enter the path that you want to monitor, for example, `/images/newapp-icon.png`, and select a type (HTTP or HTTPS).
+2. Enter the path that you want to monitor, for example, `/`, and select a type (HTTP or HTTPS).
+Typically you can create a dedicated health endpoint.
 Click **Provision 1 Instance**.
    ![Health Check](images/solution1/health_check.png)

 After that, create an origin pool with two origins.

 1. Click **Create Pool**.
 2. Enter a name for the pool, select the health check that you've just created, and a region that is close to the region of your node.js application.
-3. Enter a name for the first origin, for example, `us-origion`, and the host name for the application in the US region, for example `cisnodejs.mybluemix.net`.
+3. Enter a name for the first origin, for example, `us-origin`, and the host name for the application in the US region, for example `cisnodejs.mybluemix.net`.
-4. Similarly, add another origin with the origin address pointing to the application in the UK region, for example, cisnodejs. `eu-gb.mybluemix.net`.
+4. Similarly, add another origin with the origin address pointing to the application in the UK region, for example, `cisnodejs.eu-gb.mybluemix.net`.
 5. Click **Provision 1 Instance**.
    ![Origin Pool](images/solution1/origin_pool.png)

 Create a Global Load Balancer.

 1. Click **Create Load Balancer**.
 2. Enter a name for the Global Load Balancer, for example, `glb`.
+This name will also be part of your universal application URL, for example, `http://glb.<your_domain_name>`, regardless of the region.
 3. Click **Add pool** and select the origin pool that you have just created.
 4. Click **Provision 1 Instance**.
    ![Global Load Balancer](images/solution1/load_balancer.png)